 Question: I've read all this and think that I may want to become a member.
 What is the procedure for joining?

 Gather you Witches in the night while the moon rides full.
 Gather you Witches in the darkness when the moon is hidden.
-Gather to follow the old ways, to drum, to sing and to dance the ageless dance of life.
+Gather to follow the old ways, to drum, to sing, and to dance the ageless dance of life.
 Gather in a circle, man to woman, woman to man, in the circle of life as the Gods have taught you.

 Gather you Witches in a circle.
-Gather you wise ones, you teachers, you keepers of the magick, you Priests and Priestesses of all that is sacred and old beyond knowing.
+Gather you wise ones, you teachers, you keepers of the magic, you Priests and Priestesses of all that is sacred and old beyond knowing.
 Listen to the wind.
 Listen to the water.
 Listen to the fire.
 Listen to the earth.
 Hear the heartbeat of the drums and the drumbeat of the heart.
-Feel the power of magick as it flows hand to hand around the circle.
+Feel the power of magic as it flows hand to hand around the circle.

 Gather you Witches in a circle.
-Call upon the Goddess and welcome her magick as She dances with you.
+Call upon the Goddess and welcome her magic as She dances with you.
 Call upon the God and fear not his power for within the circle He leads your dance.
-Gather in the circle to celebrated the seasons of the Earth and the sacredness of all life, work the ancient magicks, thank the Gods for the food you eat, and encouraged fertility so that our race will not perish.
+Gather in the circle to celebrated the seasons of the Earth and the sacredness of all life, work the ancient magics, thank the Gods for the food you eat, and encourage fertility so that our race will not perish.
 Call forth the young ones, welcome them to the ancient circle, and pass on the old ways to each new generation.
 Thus it has been for a hundred thousand generations.

 Gather you Witches in the night while the moon rides full.